Learning from Emergence: A Study on Proactively Inhibiting the Monosemantic Neurons of Artificial Neural Networks: Introduction

 \section{Introduction}

-Inspired by biological neurons, the artificial neural network (ANN) was proposed in the last century \cite{neuronconcept}.
-However, its activity diminished for decades before experiencing great success after the 2010s \cite{whatneuron, alex}.
-One of the major differences compared to previous models is the relatively large scale.

-In recent years, large models have achieved remarkable results in various fields \cite{GPT3,LLAMA2}.
-Compared to previous works, these models have much larger scales in terms of datasets, model sizes, and training quantities.
-Though the idea of ``the larger, the better" is common sense, unexpected improvements could occur solely due to larger scales.
-Emergence, as an intriguing phenomenon in large-scale models, refers to the gradual improvement of model performance before the scale reaches a certain threshold, followed by a rapid enhancement once the threshold is surpassed \cite{DBLP:journals/tmlr/WeiTBRZBYBZMCHVLDF22}.
-Increasing evidence suggests that the surprises we experience may not come from the functionality and mechanism, but rather from the underlying nature of scale changes.
-A critical question arises: people increase model scale, but increase for what?
+The activity of artificial neural networks diminished for decades before experiencing great success after the 2010s \cite{whatneuron, alex}.
+One major difference compared to previous models is the increasing scale.
+In recent years, large neural networks have much larger scales in terms of datasets, model sizes, and training quantities, which have achieved remarkable results in various fields \cite{GPT3,LLAMA2}.
+Given increasing scales, the performance improvements can usually be estimated under the scaling law~\cite{scaling}, which follows stable but slow increasing trend of power laws~\cite{GPT4}.
+However, improvements that significantly deviate from estimation occur when the scale increases.
+Emergence, an intriguing phenomenon in large-scale models, refers to the gradual improvement of model performance before the scale reaching a certain threshold, followed by a rapid enhancement once the threshold is surpassed~\cite{DBLP:journals/tmlr/WeiTBRZBYBZMCHVLDF22}.
+Increasing evidence suggests that the surprises may not arise from new module and architecture designs, but rather from the underlying nature of scale changes~\cite{DBLP:journals/corr/abs-2311-00237}.
+A critical question arises: \textbf{\textit{people increase the model scale and get better results, but what has changed underlying the process?}}

-Therefore, we propose Emergence Learning (EmeL for short), which emphasizes the property differences brought about by scale differences, and seeks to uncover potential principles to improve models.

-Related to EmeL, recent research has also analyzed large models and observed changes resulting from differences in scale \cite{keyvalue, sparseprobe}.
-However, the research paradigm following smaller-scale models hinders a more in-depth investigation.
-A potential case we found is the study on monosemantic and polysemantic neurons.
-Through statistical analysis on the relationships between neurons and input features, a neuron is considered monosemantic if it forms a 1-1 correlation with its related input feature \cite{DBLP:journals/pnas/BauZSLZ020, softmax} (Figure.~\ref{fig:motivation}(b)).
-In contrast, polysemantic neurons activate for several features that are weakly correlated \cite{bricken2023towards, circuits, goh2021multimodal, softmax} (Figure.~\ref{fig:motivation}(c)).

-Recent studies have shown that monosemantic neurons are sparser in larger models and require more complex methods to detect \cite{sparseprobe, bricken2023towards}.
-Experimental results discussed in Appendix.~\ref{appx:example1} reveal more deficits in monosemantic neurons, e.g., when an input's related monosemantic neuron is disabled, smaller models incur much larger errors compared to larger models \cite{sparseprobe}.
-Those results indicate a positive relationship between the decrease of monosemanticity and the increase of model scale, which is highly likely to result in good performance.